Selium98/Flix-Master/README.md

 # Flix Master

 Flix Master ia an advance Movie Recommender Web Application, built using Flask which allows the user to find similar movies based on the name of the movie entered.
-The model developed is extensively trained by making the use of Naive Bayes Algorithm of Classification.
+The model developed extensively makes use of Naive Bayes Algorithm of Classification.
 The model is able to correctly identify the user-input movie and recommend similar movies on the basis of the movie's genre, classification and category.

 Flask
 -----